| |

 Private collection

-Provenance: Moffett/Caillebotte Catalogue Raisonné Wildenstein No. 105
+Provenance: Moffett/Caillebotte Catalogue Raisonné Wildenstein No. 105/Newspaper reports from 1880

 No. 14 - Portrait de M. C. D. Pastel.